-James Rainbow Head of UK Distribution and Latin America
+James Rainbow Head of UK, Client Group

-James Rainbow is the Chairman of SUTL and joined the board in December 2019.
+Executive director of SUTL and joined the board in December 2019.

-James is currently Head of UK Distribution and Latin America at Schroders.
-He joined Schroders in 2007 and has more than 20 years of industry experience.
+James Rainbow is Head of UK Client Group and a member of Schroders Group Management Committee.
+He joined Schroders in 2007 and has more than 25 years of industry experience.